dermesser/uvco/README.md

 target_link_libraries(your_project Uvco::uv-co-lib)
 ```

-This will result in the following compiler invocations:
+To build the project using the object files installed system-wide (by `make install` in the uvco
+project), run:

 ```shell
 mkdir build && cd build